debops/debops/docs/debops-playbooks/guides/getting-started.rst

    includes hosts configured using Debian Preseed provided by DebOps as well as OpenVZ/LXC containers configured using provided templates.

-When the :ref:`DebOps bootstrap playbook` has finished and there are no errors, you can check if you are able to connect to the server on the administrator account without a
+When the `DebOps bootstrap playbook`_ has finished and there are no errors, you can check if you are able to connect to the server on the administrator account without a
 password: